 Resource Management and Disposal

 We do not make "fast fashion."
-All our products are designed and built to withstand several years of intense use and washing, including, where necessary, being able to survive the unique stresses of roller derby, a high-speed, full contact sport played by people wearing safety gear fastened using abrasive Velcro.
+We cut, dye, and sew all our products to order at our facility in Austin, Texas, and they are designed and built to withstand several years of intense use and washing, including, where necessary, being able to survive the unique stresses of roller derby, a high-speed, full contact sport played by people wearing safety gear fastened using abrasive Velcro.
 All our gameplay products, such as our jerseys, are designed to endure roller derby with minimal pilling from contact with Velcro, to be machine washable to remove stank, and to be capable of withstanding the extreme strain of shirt whips, all so that they have a long life.
 In addition, we offer single-ply, dyed-on-both-sides, reversible jerseys, reversible helmet covers, and reversible armbands, all of which provide the equivalent of two products for the same amount of fabric and thread as one product.
-There is no minimum order for our uniform products, so we have no business incentive to encourage teams to change their uniform design regularly, as new players can order uniforms individually at any time.
+There is no minimum order for our uniform products, so we have no business incentive to encourage teams to change their uniform design regularly, and teams have no need to order more than they need, as new players can order uniforms individually at any time.
+We use high efficiency cutting techniques and use offcuts whenever possible.
 We recycle all transfer paper used to dye our garments, and also upcycle rejected dyed pieces as crop tops called "scrap tops" which take three rejected pieces and combine them to make one garment which we then sell.
 Almost all our products are made to order from one of three unpatterned fabrics: this means we almost never have to dispose of unsold finished goods, unused raw materials, or deadstock.
 We use minimal packaging materials to reduce waste and also space and fuel during shipping to customers.
 Items that are returned because of fit or other problems are, wherever possible, reused as size samples for new customers.
 We cut our fabric as efficiently as possible to avoid waste.
-Our fabric is a polyester-spandex blend made in China and sold to us by a US-based wholesaler.
+Our fabric is a polyester-spandex blend made in Taiwan and sold to us by a US-based wholesaler.
 Our threads and manufacturing equipment come from various countries.

 Energy Use and Greenhouse Gas Emissions